pkolchanov/CustomizingPython/pipe.md

 According to the [CPython devguide](https://devguide.python.org/internals/compiler/), the compilation of source code involves several steps:

-> 1. Tokenize the source code (Parser/lexer/ and Parser/tokenizer/).
+> 1. Tokenize the source code
 >
-> 2. Parse the stream of tokens into an Abstract Syntax Tree (Parser/parser.c).
+> 2. Parse the stream of tokens into an Abstract Syntax Tree.
 >
-> 2. Transform AST into an instruction sequence (Python/compile.c).
+> 2. Transform AST into an instruction sequence ).
 >
-> 2. Construct a Control Flow Graph and apply optimizations to it (Python/flowgraph.c).
+> 2. Construct a Control Flow Graph and apply optimizations to it.
 >
-> 3. Emit bytecode based on the Control Flow Graph (Python/assemble.c).
+> 3. Emit bytecode based on the Control Flow Graph.

-To implement |>, we are going to change the first three steps: modify the parsing and compilation processes.
+To implement `|>`, we are going to change the first three steps: modify the parsing and compilation processes.

 ## Parsing